Are you keeping track of business expenses in a separate spreadsheet, independent of your rental management tools?

 IRS Categories Explained

-Auto and Travel – include all ordinary and necessary auto (to be discussed later) and travel costs required to maintain your rentals.
-This should not include auto and travel costs incurred to purchase your first rental or to expand your rental business into a new geographic location.
-Also include 50% travel meals.
+Auto and Travel – Includes all standard and essential auto and travel expenses necessary for the upkeep of your rentals.
+This should exclude auto and travel costs related to the initial purchase of your first rental property or expanding your rental business into a new area.
+Additionally, include 50% of travel meal expenses.

-Cleaning and Maintenance – include all cleaning expenses to prepare a unit for a tenant or once a tenant moves out.
-Include maid expenses here as applicable.
-You should also include maintenance expenses such as painting, mowing, and small upkeep costs of the building, appliances, and equipment.
+Cleaning and Maintenance – Includes all costs associated with cleaning to prepare a unit for a tenant or after a tenant vacates, including any applicable maid expenses.
+This category also includes maintenance expenses such as painting, lawn care, and minor upkeep costs for the building, appliances, and equipment.

-Commissions – include realtor or property management commissions paid to find a tenant for your unit.
+Commissions – Includes real estate agent or property management commissions paid to find a tenant for your unit.

-Insurance – include homeowners, hazard, and flood insurance here.
-Do not pro-rate your annual insurance.
-You will only report the amount of insurance that you actually pay to your insurance company, not the amount that you pay into escrow.
+Insurance – Includes landlord, hazard, and flood insurance expenses - but do not include prorated amounts for annual insurance.
+Only report the actual amount you pay to your insurance company, excluding any payments made into escrow.

-Legal and Professional Fees – include expenses related to attorney fees, accounting, and costs of business/financial planning related to your rentals.
+Legal and Professional Fees – Includes costs associated with attorney fees, accounting services, and expenses related to business and financial planning specific to your rental properties.

-Management Fees – include the cost to hire an agent or property manager to manage your rental.
-This may also include special service calls that the property manager incurs to check on the rental.
+Management Fees – Includes the expenses related to hiring an agent or property manager to oversee your rental property.
+This should encompass any costs associated with their services, including any special service calls made by the property manager to inspect the rental.

-Mortgage Interest Paid to Banks – include the amount of interest reported to you by the bank on Form 1098.
-This amount will be the entire interest the bank has received from you during the year, including the interest you paid during closing.
+Mortgage Interest Paid to Banks – Includes the interest amount reported to you by the bank on Form 1098.
+This should encompass the total interest you've paid to the bank throughout the year, including any interest paid during the closing process.

-Other Interest – include the amount of interest paid to third parties, whether they are private investors, private businesses, crowdfunding platforms, or relatives.
-Also make sure that you have sent these people or parties a Form 1099 showing the interest you have paid them.
-Without a Form 1099 in this case, you may not be able to substantiate the deduction.
+Other Interest – Includes the interest amount paid to third parties, which may include private investors, businesses, crowdfunding platforms, or relatives.
+Ensure that you have provided these individuals or entities with a Form 1099, indicating the interest you have paid them.
+Note: Without a Form 1099, you may not be able to substantiate the deduction.

-Repairs – include all repairs made to the property that were not considered capital improvements.
-Expenses here will be small repairs and not the replacement of floors, roofing, etc. You may also include De Minimis Safe Harbor expenses here if they are less than $2,500 and you make the annual election.
+Repairs – Includes all property repairs that do not qualify as capital improvements.
+These expenses should pertain to minor repairs and exclude major replacements such as flooring, roofing, and so on.
+Additionally, you may include De Minimis Safe Harbor expenses here if they amount to less than $2,500 and you have made the annual election.

-Supplies – include the cost of incidental materials and supplies such as paper for printing, small tools, and other small miscellaneous materials that don’t fit into another category.
+Supplies – Includes the cost of incidental materials and supplies such as paper for printing, small tools, and other small miscellaneous materials that don’t fit into another category.

-Taxes – include all tax expenses incurred as a result of owning and operating the rental property.
-This can include property taxes, school district taxes, and special easements or land taxes.
-Do not include income taxes.
+Taxes – Includes all tax-related expenses associated with owning and operating the rental property, such as property taxes, school district taxes, and any special easements or land taxes.
+Exclude income taxes from this category.

-Utilities – include utility expenses that you have personally incurred, even if the tenant has reimbursed you for them.
-Do not include utility expenses that the tenant has paid for without you ever having to pay for it.
-The reason we include utility expenses here even if the tenant has reimbursed you for them is that we are reporting the reimbursement as income at the top of IRS Schedule E and we want to offset that income with the expense you incurred.
+Utilities – Includes utility expenses that you have personally paid, regardless of whether the tenant has reimbursed you.
+Exclude utility expenses that the tenant has solely paid for without your involvement.
+The reason for including reimbursed utility expenses is to report the reimbursement as income on the top section of IRS Schedule E and offset that income with the corresponding expense you incurred.

-Depreciation Expense – include the depreciation expenses that you calculated.
-Depreciation is an imperative part of IRS Schedule E; don’t mess it up!
+Depreciation Expense – Includes the depreciation expenses that you have calculated.
+Depreciation is a crucial component of IRS Schedule E, so ensure its accurate reporting.

-Other (list) – include all other expenses incurred while operating the rental but that did not directly fit into any of the categories above.
-Examples of these expenses may include bank fees, education, HOA fees, subscriptions, cost of books, De Minimis Safe Harbor (if not reported in repairs), meals and entertainment, and gifts to clients or tenants.
-You will itemize each of your “other" expenses on a separate page.
+Other (list) – Includes all additional expenses related to the operation of the rental property that does not fall into the categories above.
+These expenses can include bank fees, educational expenses, HOA fees, subscriptions, book costs, De Minimis Safe Harbor (if not already reported under repairs), meals and entertainment, and gifts to clients or tenants.
+It is important to itemize each of these "other" expenses on a separate page.